-Leverage any degree you’re pursuing at Truman by enhancing your skills for dealing with people with a minor in sociology.
-Enjoy smaller classes where you get personal attention from professors, hone your critical thinking and writing skills, and expand your learning beyond the classroom.
+Leverage any undergraduate degree you’re pursuing at Truman by enhancing your skills for dealing with people with a minor in sociology.
+As a sociology minor, you study interactions and connections among institutions, organizations, groups and individuals and develop an understanding of how they work together in society.

 Careers That Make the World a Better Place